The gospel according to Michael

 There’s a line where I say, “I got the mayor, the senators, congressmen, I got the governor's ear.”
 My grandmother could get to the mayor in six phone calls.
 Her grandson can do it at one.
 My grandmother was just a nursing school graduate [who] bought a house on the Westside, stayed there and worked on behalf of people.
 How could I not participate with whoever in office?

-I know a lot of people criticized me: “You met with [Georgia Governor Brian] Kemp.”
+I know a lot of people criticized me: “You met with [Georgia Gov. Brian] Kemp.”
 Within a year and a half, he brought back the HOPE scholarship and he added trade schools to it.
-Now he didn't agree with me on gangs.
-So he passed and signed the gang enhancement bill.
+Now, he didn't agree with me on gangs, so he passed and signed the gang enhancement bill.
 Broke my heart.
-But you think I'm going to end my relationship with somebody over one disagreement.
+But you think I'm going to end my relationship with somebody over one disagreement?
 We disagreed on that.
 We disagree on a few other things.
 But he caught hell from his party; I caught hell from my side.
 But a bunch of Black boys from this neighborhood can go to trade school.

 The contradiction that I am is the contradiction all human beings are, and they are ashamed of it.
 If they weren't ashamed, they'd have the courage to understand that this is me.
 As a human being, I have this capacity.
 So let me put things in another perspective in which I'm more empathetic and more understanding of others.
 I know that we can do better as a people — Black people.
 We can do good.
 But, man, we need to give ourselves some grace.
 We’re too hard on ourselves.